bohdan-mykhailenko/bohdan-mykhailenko/README.md

 ## About Me
 💻 I have over 1 year of commercial and 2 years of non-commercial experience as a Full Stack Developer.<br>
-🔍 I'm expanding my knowledge with Solana blockchain development.
+🔍 I'm expanding my knowledge with Solana blockchain development.<br>
 🔍 I'm diving into Rust for its potential in blockchain and high-performance web apps.<br>
 🔍 I'm exploring backend technologies to round out my web development skills.<br>
 📒 Outside of coding, I'm passionate about sports, science and learning French.<br>